eggcaker/poor-auto-gpt/README.md

 Run ChatGPT in cli by using puppeteer communicate with chrome browser.
-It's a poor version of AutoGPT.
+It's a poor version of AutoGPT(The final goal).
 It's not perfect, but it works.
 You don't need to use api key to use this script.
 It's free.

 ## Screenshots